DawidSitnik/Anomaly-Detection-in-Time-Series-Datasets/README.md

 * LSTM_approach.ipynb - Jupiter notebook in which LSTM solution is made
 * LSTM_approach.r - the same solution made in R with the extraction of the fragment responsible for learning LSTM network.
-* yahoo_notebook.Rmd - R notebook that contains statistical methods, One-class SVM, ESD, and Isolation Forest methods for time series anomaly detection.
+* yahoo_notebook.Rmd - R notebook that contains statistical, One-class SVM, ESD, and Isolation Forest methods for time series anomaly detection.
 * yahoo_notebook.html - knitted R notebook with evaluated results.

 ## The Aim of The Project